Corruption in Sweden: Level of corruption

 There are municipal cases showing signs of irregular public procurement procedures between public and private actors.
 According to a case study of the Swedish Competition Authority consisting of judgments where corruption has occurred in connection with public procurement the most common corruption situation is such that an official in a municipal administration or municipal company with close contact with suppliers receives a bribe during an ongoing contractual relationship.
 Of the proportion of convicted corruption convictions, 70 percent concern building and construction.
 However, the report sees a high number of unrecorded procedures as likely.

 The low levels of corruption are attributed to an efficient public administration, high-quality comprehensive services to citizens and enterprises, and a long tradition of openness and transparency of Swedish society and institutions, along with a strong respect for the rule of law, according to an Anti-corruption European Commission report.
 According to the same report, The Special Eurobarometer on Corruption places Sweden among the countries with the least corruption in the EU.
 40% of Swedish respondents believe that corruption is widespread in their country (EU average: 76%) and 12% feel personally affected by corruption in their daily life (EU average: 26%).

 The number of cases reported, prosecuted and the number of convictions have been stable over time, according to a 2013 study by Brå.
 The study found that corruption in Sweden can mostly be described as being simple, in that most cases involve smaller amounts, conference travel, dining and such.

 Cases

 TeliaSonera in Azerbaijan

 The former Swedish agency Televerket, now a private company TeliaSonera is suspected of involvement in a corruption scandal in Azerbaijan, the Swedish newspaper Svenska Dagbladet reports.

 Corruption by proxy is the term used in these instances.

 The Swedish Prison and Probation Service

-The head of facilities management at The Swedish Prison and Probation Service was sentenced to 3.5 years in prison in what in 2016 was the largest corruption case involving a civil servant in Sweden.
+The head of facilities management at The Swedish Prison and Probation Service was sentenced to 3.5 years in prison which in 2016 was the largest corruption case involving a civil servant in Sweden.